It’s a brave and courageous step to reach out for help

 At Orri, you can refer yourself or be referred by a professional.

-To contact us, call or email our friendly admissions specialists.
+To contact us, call or email our admissions specialists.
 We will organise a convenient time to talk with you about treatment and recovery.

-Step 3: Your assessment
+Your assessment

-If it sounds like our programme could help you, we will organise a virtual or in-person intake appointment.
+If it sounds like our programme could help you, we will organise a virtual or in-person intake assessment.
+During this appointment you will meet a senior clinician who can help determine the right level of support for you at this time.

-Step 4: Start your recovery
+Start your recovery

-And that motivation can come and go
+Motivation can come and go

 Many people who reach out for eating disorder treatment have often thought a lot about the decision.